At Home Clinic Series

 So this is my suggestion.
 Go through the course material at your own pace.
 You don't have to stay up caught up with anyone else.
 With horses that just isn't practical.
 It could be too wet, or cold, or hot to train where you live and just right for someone else.
 So work at your own pace, and the pace of your horse.
 You'll find these courses are packed.
 To go through the material in all eight courses, I'm guessing it will take even the most eager trainers about two years.
 And even then that doesn't mean they're done.
 If anything, it just means they're ready to get started!
 Every time you dive back into these courses, you'll find new layers you didn't spot before.

-If you want video coaching, you can send in a two to three minute video clip for analysis and training tips.
+If you want video coaching, you can send in two to three minute video clip for analysis and training tips.
 You'll get email feedback on the videos, plus we look at many of the videos people send in during the coaching session.

 The fee for attending with the video analysis is: $85/session.
 You can sign up for a spot without a video for $60.

 You must be currently registered in the on-line clinics to participate in the coaching sessions.